 Any student with a problem or concern may submit a Student Grievance Form to his/her assigned Case Manager.
 A meeting to resolve the issue will be held within five days of receipt of complaint.
-Grievance forms are available in the School Office.

 POSITIVE ATTENDANCE STRATEGIES

 In the interest of encouraging positive attendance, SOUL has implemented the following strategies: